huntfx/FactorioMaps/README.md

 1. An `index.html` will be created in `%appdata%\Factorio\script-output\FactorioMaps\mapName`.
 Enjoy!

 # Configuration
-You can change a few settings, such as the max range from buildings where pictures are generated, and HD mode, can be changed in `autorun.template.lua`.
+You can change a few settings, such as **HD mode**, and as the max range from buildings where pictures are generated, can be changed in `autorun.template.lua`.
 Image quality settings can be changed in the top of `zoom.py`.

 # Hosting this on a server